Parenting, Donor eggs

 One major reason for choosing a known donor is information.
 And information can be powerful.
 Having more information about the donor specifically as it pertains to their medical history can help you be aware of any changes to the donor’s medical history in the future.

-What are my options at Cofertility?
+What are your egg donation options at Cofertility?

 Most families we work with choose a disclosed relationship.
 In a disclosed donation with Cofertility, you and the donor will exchange contact information and can communicate directly.